dribdat/backboard/README.md

 ## Installation

 Deploy this application with any service that supports Node.js

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fdribdat%2Fbackboard)

-Set up app options at the bottom of the page, then click the Share button, and paste the query string (everything after ?&) into your `VUE_APP_DEFAULT_OPTS` variable.
+Set up app options at the bottom of the page, then click the Share button, and paste the query string (everything after ?&) into your `VITE_DEFAULT_OPTS` variable.

 **Tip:** You may want to enable *Challenges* and *Previews* (opens a modal dialog with swipable navigation) through clicking the `options` button found at the footer of the page (which opens a configuration menu).
 Use the handy *Share* link to get a URL with your config.

 ## Usage

 This app currently only works if you have data already available.
 To get started, do one of the following:

-- Use the `VUE_APP_DRIBDAT_URL` configured with a link to your dribdat event, or the URL to a Data Package.
+- Use the `VITE_DRIBDAT_URL` configured with a link to your dribdat event, or the URL to a Data Package.

 Or: